Y0-L0/helm-snoop/docs/RESEARCH.md

 ## Language Servers and Parsers

 - helm-ls (language server)
   - Converts template files to YAML and delegates to yaml-language-server; generates JSON schemas for values files for completion.
-Not a `.Values` usage analyzer.
+Not a `.Values` usage analysis.
   - Differs: We directly parse Go template AST to extract `.Values` usage and validate against values/schema.

 - tree-sitter-go-template (grammar)